 Knewton is an adaptive learning education technology company.
 In the early days, Knewton was focused on the test-prep market and we were using Adobe Connect to conduct live, online classes.
 Adobe Connect had some great features such as the ability to stream both slides and a video of the teacher side by side.

 It also had a chatroom where students could ask questions during the lecture and teaching assistants could respond without interrupting the lecture for other students.
 Knewton students found these live classes incredibly engaging and we were getting rave reviews.
-This is what our shooting studio looked like.

 The problem was that running these online classes was costly.
 Each live lecture had a teacher and two teaching assistant staff.
 On top of that, with our single studio, we could only run so many classes per day, limiting the number of students we could take on and any given time.
 The Marketing and Biz Dev teams wanted to explore how we could reach more students and also expand our user base to less affluent students.
 In early 2010, I was tasked with delivering an on-demand version of our GMAT product that would continue to engage students at a deep level...titled Knewton GMAT: Video On-Demand.